junshin163/DonutTacToe/README.md

 # DonutTacToe
-A smart contract that plays gomoku on a 3D donut
+A smart contract that plays gomoku on a 3D donut.